 Block ads & Trackers protection reflects the number of ads/trackers blocked.
 Click the number of blocked trackers to reveal a list of everything blocked by Brave on the current domain:

 By default Brave will not block first Party ads which are actually part of the sites you visit — only those which are embedded from other sources on websites.
 An ad that’s part of the site you’re visiting isn’t surveilling you online — we already block all the trackers which do this.
 It can often be difficult to decide which parts of a site are really ads.

 Consider the case of “sponsored” blog posts - should these be blocked?
 What about shopping sites which tell you all the great features of the product you’re looking at and it's accessories?
 We steer clear by only blocking tracking — and this includes most ads.

 Aggressive option for blocking Ads and trackers.
 Selecting the

 Aggressive option will block all site ads and trackers, including the first party ones.

-Connections upgraded to HTTPS
+Upgrade Connections to HTTPS

 This upgrades connections from HTTP to HTTPS based on HTTPS Everywhere’s rules.
 When enabled, Brave will use an encrypted connection on every site we know supports it.
 The number on the left shows how many individual connections were upgraded by these rules.

-This is an advanced feature.
+Similar to the Block trackers & ads protection, clicking the number of blocked Scripts reveals a detailed view of all scripts blocked by Brave.
+Note that this is an advanced feature.
 If you block scripts, a lot of sites will break.
 Don’t turn this on unless you’re willing to open the Shields panel on most of the sites you visit.